Strength & Technique

-60 Minute Swims
+60 Minute Workouts

 Time to build up some lactic acid!
 This sprint set seems benign, but if you get out of the water and sprint from a dive start on each repeat, you will get the most benefit.
 Teaching your body to operate on high lactate levels will enable you to slow down less as your race gets longer.